pstansfeld/CCD2MD/README.md

 *Optional arguments -- membrane embedding*

 `-mem/--membrane [<membrane>]` acts as a flag to embed the system in a membrane.
-Optionally, it may be followed by the membrane composition in the form `-u POPE:7 -u POPG:2 -u CARD:1 -l POPE:7 -l POPG:2 -l CARD:1` where the numbers give the ratio of lipids, `-u` represents the upper leaflet and `-l` represents the lower leaflet.
+Optionally, it may be followed by additional arguments to be used by [Insane4MemPrO] (https://github.com/ShufflerBardOnTheEdge/MemPrO), most notably the membrane composition in the form `-u POPE:7 -u POPG:2 -u CARD:1 -l POPE:7 -l POPG:2 -l CARD:1` where the numbers give the ratio of lipids, `-u` represents the upper leaflet and `-l` represents the lower leaflet.
 If not specified, both leaflets are pure POPC.
 Note that membrane embedding will lead to minor rearrangement of bound ligands.

 `-C/--conc <conc>` passes a single number giving the concentration of NaCl in the system, where the charge is balanced.

 `-mp/--mempro <mempro>` passes optional arguments to [MemPrO](https://github.com/ShufflerBardOnTheEdge/MemPrO).
 Default is 5 grid points and 15 minimisation operations

+`-mdef/--memprod <memprod>` is an optional flag to calculate the deformation of the membrane around the protein using[MemPrOD](https://github.com/ShufflerBardOnTheEdge/MemPrOD) -- if ommitted no deformations will be calculated.
+Optional arguments for MemPrOD will be passed after this flag, otherwise the MemPrOD defaults will be used.

+`-ncpu/--num_cpus` passes the environment variable NUM_CPUs to [MemPrO](https://github.com/ShufflerBardOnTheEdge/MemPrO).
+If unset, 1 CPU will be used.

 `-at/--cg2at <cg2at>` passes optional arguments to [cg2at-lite](https://github.com/pstansfeld/cg2at-lite)

 #### at2ccd

-> python at2ccd.py INPUT_FILE OUTPUT_FILE [-L]
+> at2ccd INPUT_FILE OUTPUT_FILE [-L]

 `INPUT_FILE`  name of the file to convert - the extension must be either .cif, .pdb or .gro